kuijjerlab/PySNAIL/README.md

                         should be either 'filter' or 'noise'.
 Default:
                         'filter'.
   -o [path], --outdir [path]
-                        Output directory for corrected read count.
-The directory consists of a data table 'caiman_out.tsv' with corrected expression.
+                        Output directory for the corrected read counts.
+The directory consists of a data table 'caiman_out.tsv' with the corrected expression levels.
 There are also two optional subdirectories 'dist' and 'gmms'.
-The first directory contains interactive html file visualizing the
-                        sampling distribution and the posterior probability of the fitted model for each group.
-The second one contains instances of GaussianMixtureModel fitted for
+The first directory contains an interactive html file visualizing the sampling distribution and the posterior probability of the fitted model for each group.
+The second directory contains instances of GaussianMixtureModel fitted for
                         each group.
 Default: './caiman_output'.
   -a, --adaptive        Whether to use likelihood ratio test to determine the